hshaddix/c2p2_HLS/README.md

 ## Startup Exercises:

-  First, we will want to navigate to an environment in which we can utilize HLS..
+  First, we will want to navigate to the metis environment in case you have yet to do so!
-Run this series of commands (with minor edits!)
   - ssh -X -Y YourUsername@vmlab.niu.edu
-  - source /opt/metis/el8/contrib/amdtools/xilinx/Vitis/2023.1/settings64.sh

-  Now that we have our environment setup with xilinx and Vitis HLS, we can start to compile some code!!
-Think of these exercises as more of a sandbox type of thing, where you can mess around with existing code by adjusting directives and structures to change the throughput and timing of the code.
+Now that we are inside our working environment, we need to access the directories in which we will be viewing working files and adjusting code.

 First clone this repo:
 - git clone https://github.com/hshaddix/c2p2_HLS.git

 Navigate into ExerciseFiles, here you should see several directories, one with working files, and two others with some files that are necessary to compile an RTL kernel using the HLS code we will be changing and working with.

 We will start with some basic functions, including some pragmas as needed to get some sort of intuition with pipelining, throughput, and optimization for HLS.

 Open the file 'NoPragmas.cpp' and take a look.
 Our first job will be to simply open this file in our text editor and make some attempts at including pragmas where needed into existing Cxx code.